-The best easy apple cake is made with fresh chopped apples, whole wheat flour, eggs, and a few other simple ingredients you already have on hand!
+The best easy apple cake is made with freshly chopped apples, whole wheat flour, eggs, and a few other simple ingredients you already have on hand!

 This recipe is another one of those that has been hiding in my archives since 2010.
 You guys, I’ve been lucky enough to be creating, writing, and sharing recipes with you for almost SEVEN years.
 Just saying that makes me shake my head.
 It’s crazy how quickly time goes, isn’t it?!
 In 2010, I only had 2 kiddos, lived in our college town (and loved it), and Thomas was fresh out of his master’s program searching for a job.
 That feels like a lifetime ago.
 I’m so grateful I started putting in the time then to have the business that I do now.
 It’s been such a huge blessing to my family and I attribute finding some of my very best friends to blogging.
 What a ride it has been.
 Thank you for being part of it.